 Unless the cysts are growing or causing symptoms, medical treatment might not be necessary.

 Medical treatments for ovarian cysts include:

-- Metformin to increase insulin sensitivity in women with PCOS.
+- metformin to increase insulin sensitivity

 A doctor may need to monitor a growing benign tumor regularly.
 Sometimes, a doctor may suggest removing the tumor even if it is noncancerous or does not cause symptoms.

 Home treatment for ovarian cysts will not make the cysts go away but can ease any pain or discomfort.
-Women should be mindful of any changes in symptoms and should never ignore severe pelvic pain.
+People should be mindful of any changes in symptoms and should never ignore severe pelvic pain.